On average hitting time and Kemeny's constant for weighted trees: Introduction

-However, our methods generalize to a weighted setting: For a multiset (i.e. set with multiplicities) $W$ of positive numbers, we let $\mathcal{T}_W$ be the collection of all weighted trees $T$ such that $W$ equals $\{\omega(e)| e\in E(T)\}$ as a multiset.
+We note that, among all unweighted trees of a fixed size, Ciardo et al. \cite{ciardo2022kemeny} previously proved the star graph minimizes $\kappa$; and recently, Faught et al. \cite{faught20221} proved the path maximizes $\kappa$.
+Our approach will be somewhat different from theirs, and it generalizes to a weighted setting: For a multiset (i.e. set with multiplicities) $W$ of positive numbers, we let $\mathcal{T}_W$ be the collection of all weighted trees (up to isomorphism) $T$ such that $W$ equals $\{\omega(e)| e\in E(T)\}$ as a multiset.
 Here, $\omega(e)$ denotes the weight of the edge $e$.
-See Figure~\ref{fig:TW} for an example of $\mathcal{T}_W$.
-Notice that when $W$ only consists of multiple $1$'s, $\mathcal{T}_W$ is the collection of all simple trees of a fixed size.
+See Figure~\ref{fig:TW} for examples of elements in $\mathcal{T}_W$.
+Notice that when $W$ only consists of multiple $1$'s, $\mathcal{T}_W$ is the collection of all unweighted trees of a fixed size.
 We will investigate which elements in $\mathcal{T}_W$ maximize or minimize $\alpha$ and $\kappa$ for a general $W$.